A thick caramel sauce recipe that makes a deliciously buttery caramel sauce.

 - Measure and set aside the butter cubes and the pouring cream.

 - In a medium saucepan over low to medium heat, add the sugar.
-Stir it gently with a rubber spatula while it melts.
+Stir it gently with a wooden spoon or heatproof spatula while it melts.
 It will first clump together, then gradually melt into an amber brown liquid.
 Don't turn the heat up high or let it cook for too long or the sugar will burn and the caramel will be bitter.

 - Once it has all melted, switch to using a whisk and add in the cubes of butter, two cubes at a time.
 Start whisking straightway while you do this and don't stop until all the butter has melted.
 It will form a thick caramel.